 (It comes from experience doing this work.)

-By stepping back, and feeling into what was going on, I realised that behind the frustration was actually self-shame, causing chaos.
-That part of me that was alone to find solutions, brought up with “You’ll never be anything!
+That part of me that felt alone to find solutions, who learned “You’ll never be anything!
 You don’t have it in you.” is taunting me.

 That no-one will read what I have to say anyway...